Inside the mind of Michael Terzian – by Nick Tolentino

 8. How do you prepare for a DJ gig?

 It depends where I’m playing.
 If the club only has CD players, then my preparation time is only about 5 or 6 hours of sifting through my CD cases and picking out songs that I think should be heard on that night.
 Now if the club has turntables, which is my preference, the required preparation is much more demanding in terms of time and energy.
-In that case, it usually takes me approximately 24 to 48 hours of calmly sifting through my vinyl-library, and re-listening to old joints that I haven’t heard in a while.
+In that case, it usually takes me approximately 24 to 48 hours of calmly fingering through my vinyl-library, and re-listening to old joints that I haven’t heard in a while.
 The day of the event, I like to be with myself and not communicate with others, just in order to stay focused, as well as to properly rest, eat a nice dinner (not too big) and even take a hot bath just to relax my senses.
 When I drive to the club, I don’t listen to anything, and if I do, it’s Classical Music or melancholic Jazz.

-I like to come musically-loaded to an event, so I will easily have 300 records with me, with a minimum of 2, if not 3 crates full of vinyl.
+I like to come musically-loaded to an event, so I will easily have 250 records with me, with a minimum of 2, if not 3 crates full of vinyl.
 However, this kind of practice can be hazardous, as I recently found out when I tweaked my left elbow while carrying up a really heavy crate of records at Mercury in Ottawa, resulting in a pretty severe epicondylitis (“tennis elbow” for a solid 4-5 months).
 Granted, it was my biggest crate, which takes about a 100 records.
 But hey, anything for the Music!

 9. If possible, how would you change the House Scene today?